V. Somashekhar

 Venkatappa Somashekhar (27 July 1937 – 22 August 2003) was an Indian film director, producer and screenwriter in Kannada and Malayalam cinema.
-In 40 years of his career as a director, he directed 49 films, including commercial successes such as Premada Kanike (1976), Shankar Guru (1978), Seetharamu (1979) and Chakravyuha (1983).
+In 40 years of his career as a director, he directed 49 films, including commercial successes such as Premada Kanike (1976), Shankar Guru (1978), Seetharamu (1979), Chakravyuha (1983), and Prathap (1990).

 Widely known for action-oriented movies, he was much sought as a hit-machine.

 Following his directorial career, he worked as the President of Kannada Film Directors Association.
 Recognizing his contribution to Kannada cinema, he was awarded the Puttanna Kanagal Award in 2001.